While you probably won’t be asked to share your personal mission statement, it may help you get clear on some decisions.

 In addition to helping you make decisions (and giving you hope on a bad day), personal mission statements are useful throughout all stages of your job search:

-1. Add it into your resume introduction
+1. Add it to your resume introduction

 The job applicant turns their personal mission statement into an engaging resume introduction by adding their concrete qualifications (education and certification) and including details relevant to the specific job posting, such as the organization’s name and mission.